NIGHT OF THE DEMON

 Fearing for his life the professor is almost rundown by this approaching train being hauled by a ‘Black Five’

-Dana Andrews and Peggy Cummins on the platform at Bricket Wood which was in itself a film star, having appeared in no less than eleven feature films in the twenty eight year period 1939-1967
+Dana Andrews and Peggy Cummins on the platform at Bricket Wood which was in itself a film star, having appeared in no less than twelve feature films in the twenty eight year period 1939-1967